 - Now, all other balance works like fixing and welding of shell manholes, nozzles, etc. can be completed.

 Various terms are used while erecting tanks as mentioned below:

 - Power Pack Machine (Fig. 6): This Machine is used to lift the Jack.
 This machine Pumps the oil to Jack through the hose pipes to lift the jack.

 - Stay Pipes (Fig. 6): Also known as supporting pipes; These pipes provide support to jack and trestle pipes.
-Basically these pipes are supporting the vertical trestles to maintain the verticality.
+Basically, these pipes are supporting the vertical trestles to maintain verticality.

-The main differences between the conventional tank erection and jacking tank erection method are provided in a tabular format below:
+The main differences between the conventional tank erection and jacking tank erection methods are provided in a tabular format below:

 |Conventional Tank Erection Method||Tank Erection by Jacking Method|